A characterization of finite quotients of Abelian varieties: Preliminaries on -structures and -Chern classes

 \subsection{Behaviour of reflexive sheaves under finite quasi-\'etale morphisms}

-We briefly review some elementary facts about the behaviour of reflexive sheaves under finite morphisms that are \'etale in codimension-$1$, i.e.\ finite \emph{quasi-\'etale} morphisms, ending with a simple observation regarding the stability of the tangent sheaf of klt varieties.
-We follow the standard convention that Galois morphisms are finite.
+We offer some elementary facts on the behaviour of reflexive sheaves under finite morphisms that are \'etale in codimension-$1$, i.e.\ finite \emph{quasi-\'etale} morphisms, ending with an observation regarding the stability of the tangent sheaf of klt varieties.